-- 1. A processor to interpret and execute programs - 2.
+- 1. A processor (CPU, or central processing unit) to interpret and execute programs - 2.
 A memory to store both data and programs - 3.
 A mechanism for transferring data to and from the outside world

 1What this principle does not address is the speed with which the equivalent tasks are carried out.
 Hardware implementations are almost always faster.